Top 12 Best Time Tracking Apps for Freelancers

 Time Off Management

 TMetric offers a free 30-day trial when anyone can test its full functionality.
-When it’s over, it’s possible to switch to the Free plan that is available for teams with up to 5 users.
+When it’s over, it’s possible to switch to the Free plan available for teams with up to 5 users.
 Or, if advanced features are required, the Professional or Business plan can be bought starting at 5$ per user per month.

 Time tracking apps are a valuable part of a professional workflow and can help manage time, minimising wastage on things that do not matter.